wso2/docs-is/en/docs/learn/jarm-for-oauth2.md

 ### fragment.jwt

-Response parameters are encoded in a single JWT and sent as a fragment param to the redirect URI.
+Response parameters are encoded in a single JWT and sent as a fragment parameter to the redirect URI.

 Sample response: